Colorado Baker Won't Make a Wedding Cake for

 "Sessions addressed members of the Alliance Defending Freedom, which was designated an 'anti-LGBT hate group' by the Southern Poverty Law Center in 2016, at the Summit on Religious Liberty at the Ritz-Carlton, Laguna Niguel, in Dana Point, California. ..."

 "In a recent blog post on its website titled 'Hate-group labelers are the ones spreading hate,' the Alliance Defending Freedom called the Southern Poverty Law Center’s 'hate group' designation a:

 '... lie.
 We at ADF condemn all such manifestations of true hate. ...
 They have no place in our society.'

 According to David Dinielli -- the deputy legal director for the Southern Poverty Law Center’s LGBT Rights Project -- the label for the ADF is 'rightfully earned,' and the speech raises questions about whether Sessions will uphold laws protecting LGBT people from discrimination.
+He wrote:

 "How can we trust that the nation’s top law enforcement officer will protect all Americans when he’s willing to meet behind closed doors with a group that supports criminalizing homosexuality and marginalizing LGBT people around the world?'

 If Attorney General Jeff Sessions doesn’t condone such beliefs, he should immediately make his remarks to the group public and be prepared to defend them.
 The LGBT community — as well as all [other] Americans — needs to know if he is capable of upholding our country’s fundamental promise of equal protection under the law' ..."

 The speech also prompted a statement from Democratic National Committee spokesman Joel Kasnetz condemning the Alliance Defending Freedom and Sessions’ choice to address it.